winitzki/scall/tutorial/programming_dhall.md

 In other cases (such as the composition of two applicative contrafunctors), the result is not necessarily applicative.
 A counterexample is `P a = a → p` and `Q a = a → q`, where `p` and `q` are fixed monoidal types that are assumed to be different and unrelated.
-Both `P` and `Q` are applicative contrafunctors, but their composition `R = Compose P Q`, which can be written out as `R a = (a → q) → p`, is a functor that is not applicative.
+Both `P` and `Q` are applicative contrafunctors, but their composition `R = Compose P Q`, which can be written out as `R a = (a → q) → p`, is a functor that is not applicative (as far as the author knows).

 When `p` and `q` were the same type, `p = q`, the functor `R a = (a → p) → p` _is_ applicative.
 (It is known as the "continuation monad", and every monad in Dhall is also an applicative functor.)

 ### Reverse applicative functors and contrafunctors

-For any applicative (contra)functor `P` with a given `zip` operation, one can define the `zip` operation in the reverse order.
+For any applicative (contra)functor `P` with a given `zip` operation, one can redefine the `zip` operation to combine the effects in the reverse order (while keeping the order of values).
-The result is another lawful implementation of the applicative property of the functor.
+The result is another lawful implementation of the applicative property of the (contra)functor.

 We can define the "reversing" operation via general combinators that transform a given `Applicative` evidence into the reversed one:
 ```dhall